FlorianMichael/Bukkit-Extensions2/README.md

-# SpigotBrigadier
+# Bukkit-Extensions2
-Spigot implementation for Mojang's [Brigadier](https://github.com/Mojang/brigadier) library
+Powerful Bukkit API for Plugin Developers v2

 ## How to add this to your plugin:
 Just copy this part to your *build.gradle*: